Why You Should Be Compounding Your Car and How to Do It

-Damage to your car’s paint is inevitable because your car’s exterior is exposed to harmful elements like UV rays, acid rain, and contaminants on a daily basis.
-Minor paint damage like scratches or swirl marks can be temporarily remedied by applying wax or polishing agents with the use of buffing or polishing machine.
-However, for a more permanent solution especially with scratches that go deep into the paint layers.
+Damage to a car’s paint is inevitable.
+Its exterior is exposed to harmful elements like UV rays, acid rain, and contaminants on a daily basis.
+Minor paint damage like scratches or swirl marks can be temporarily remedied by applying wax or polishing agents with the use of a buffing or polishing machine.
+However, compounding a car is what you need for a more permanent solution, especially with scratches that go deep into the paint layers.

 Benefits of Compounding

 Dirt, dust, tree sap, bird droppings, and other contaminants are removed from the car’s exterior so that they cannot cause further damage to the paint coatings.

 The compounding process gives a new life to your previously dinged up car.
 It leaves your car’s paint looking new and shiny with no trace of the scratches.

 How to Compound Your Car

-Polishing your car is ideally done twice a year to immediately address minor damage and prevent existing scratches and marks from worsening and going deeper into the paint coatings.
+Compounding a car is ideally done twice a year to immediately address minor damage and prevent existing scratches and marks from worsening and going deeper into the paint coatings.
 Here are the basic steps you can follow to compound your own car: